Convergence of Stochastic Gradient Methods for Wide Two-Layer Physics-Informed Neural Networks for the Poisson Equation: Proofs for section

 If \(\bm{w}_r\) is bounded by \(B\geq 1\) and \(a_r\) is bounded by \(2\), then by Assumption \ref{AssAct} and the Cauchy-Schwarz inequality, we have the following bounds on the derivatives of the interior loss $s_p(\bm{w},\bm{a})$:

 The counterparts for the boundary loss $h_q(\bm{w},\bm{a})$ are given by

-Note that the expressions of $ s_p$ and its derivatives involve $w_{ri}^2$, which are not necessarily bounded, and thus one cannot apply Hoeffding's inequality to bound the relevant quantities.
-Instead we recall the concentration inequality for sub-Weibull random variables defined below, which is a generalization of Hoeffding's inequality. \begin{definition} Let \(\psi_\alpha := \exp(x^\alpha) - 1\), with \(\alpha>0\).
+Note that the expressions of $ s_p$ and its derivatives involve $w_{ri}^2$, which are not necessarily bounded, and thus one cannot apply Hoeffding's inequality to bound these relevant quantities.
+Instead we employ the concentration inequality for sub-Weibull random variables defined below, which is a generalization of Hoeffding's inequality. \begin{definition} Let \(\psi_\alpha := \exp(x^\alpha) - 1\), with \(\alpha>0\).
 For a real-valued random variable \(X\), its \(\psi_\alpha\)-Orlicz norm is defined by